Two Day Grand Canyon Rafting

-The Colorado River water is around 50°F – 55°F all year round.
-This is a whitewater rafting trip, so you will get wet and the water will be cold!
+The Colorado River water ranges between 50°F – 55°F year round.
+With the size of Grand Canyon’s whitewater expect to get wet and the water will be cold!

 What to Bring

-We’ll provide you with a detailed packing list once you book your trip.
+We’ll provide you with this detailed packing list when you book your overnight trip.
 No matter what time of year, we highly recommend you bring waterproof rain gear (jacket and pants).
 There will be times when you’re in the shade and if you’re wet – even in the summer – it can get uncomfortable.
 If you’re rafting in the spring or fall, you’ll want to bring layers to keep warm.
-Sun protection is a must as you’ll be spending full days in the Arizona sun.
-If you want to get an idea of what gear we recommend, you can visit our recommended gear page (please note this gear is for all river trips and is not specific to the 2 day trip).
+This trip requires sun protection since you’ll be spending full days in the Arizona sun.
+If you want to get an idea of what gear we recommend, visit our recommended gear page (please note this gear pertains to all our river trips and not just for the 2 day trip).

 Payment and Cancellation Policy

 Payment in full is required at the time of booking your 2-day Grand Canyon Rafting adventure.
 Cancellations received 30 days or more prior to the original trip date will forfeit $75 per person with the remaining amount being refunded.
 Cancellations received within 29 to 1 day prior to the trip date and/or no shows will forfeit the total amount paid.

 Please know that Rivers & Oceans is subject to the outfitter’s policies and cannot make exceptions for any reason to their cancellation policy.
 We are also subject to any changes made to the trip itineraries, departure dates, prices, and/or their reservation policies at any time.